netmod-wg/immutable-flag/draft-ietf-netmod-immutable-flag.md

 ## The "list" Statement

-   When a list node instance is immutable, it cannot change, unless the immutability of its descendant node is toggled, per the description elsewhere in this section.
+   When a list node instance is immutable, it cannot change, unless the immutability of its descendant node is toggled.

    By default, as with all interior nodes, immutability is recursively applied to descendants ({{interior}}).